Skip to main content

 Delete channel button

-3. Click the Edit configuration button placed on the right side of the screen.
+3. Click the Edit configuration button placed on the right-hand side of the screen.

 Edit configuration button

-4. Click the Delete channel button on the right side of the screen.
+4. Click the Delete channel button on the right-hand side of the screen.

 Delete channel button

-5. Type in the Channel name on the modal and choose Delete channel button.
+5. Type in the Channel name on the modal and click Delete channel button.

 Delete channel button